Home

 Average Child Support Payment in California

-In California, the divorce rate was 5.9 as of 2021.
+California saw about 5.5 marriages per 1,000 residents in 2023, and roughly 8.6% of Californians age 15 and older are currently divorced.
+Divorce remains a real possibility many couples eventually face.
 Understanding California child support laws is incredibly important to making sure your rights are protected after a divorce.
 There is little room for negotiation with the courts regarding child support payments, specifically when it comes to the amount that the paying parent is ordered to pay the parent receiving support.

 In fact, California practices mandated guideline child support, which fixes the amount a parent must pay in accordance with a precise formula that factors in a number of family-specific details to determine payment amounts.
 Consequently, the amount for one family could be vastly different from that of another.

 Only in very rare cases does the amount diverge from the guidelines.
-The child support formula was updated in 2024.
+California’s guideline formula, set out in Family Code Section 4055, was substantially revised effective September 1, 2024 under Senate Bill 343 (SB 343), the first major overhaul of the formula since 1992.
 Current influencing factors on child support are listed below.

 • The amount of time each parent spends with the child, according to the proposed parenting plan.
 The more time a parent has custody or visitation, the less they may be required to pay in support, since they are presumed to be directly supporting the child during those periods.